 Tenants in Common

 Tenants in common refer to one form of joint ownership of property.
 If you are purchasing property with another as tenants in common each of you will own a specified share in the property, for example, one half each, or two thirds owned by one party and the remaining third owned by the other party.
-When you own property as tenants in common and one party dies then that person’s share in the property will be transferred to the person specified in the deceased’s Will as the new owner of that share of the property.
+When you own property as tenants in common and one party dies then that person’s share in the property will be transferred to the beneficiaries specified in the deceased’s Will as the new owner of that share of the property.
 See also Joint Tenants

 A testamentary trust is a fixed or non-fixed trust that is established by Will and is funded by the assets of the deceased estate or by payments to the estate in consequence of death e.g. superannuation death benefits or insurance proceeds paid to the estate rather than directly to dependants or nominated beneficiaries.